Race to the North: The companies' locomotives and trains in the 1880s

-Having compound engines required the development of sufficiently strong steel coupling rods for fast running and the 4-4-0s developed from 2-4-0s when it was found that a front bogie gave greater high speed stability.
+Having compound engines required the development of stronger steel coupling rods for fast running, and the 4-4-0s developed from 2-4-0s when it was found that a front bogie gave greater high speed stability.
 The East Coast route had no severe gradients and was slightly shorter than the west.

-Up to the 1880s with LNWR, rail transport was relatively local and leisurely and the express LNWR locomotives had been designed for economy rather than speed.
+Up to the 1880s, the LNWR's rail services were relatively slow and local, and their express locomotives had been designed for economy rather than speed.
 As somewhat of an exception, John Ramsbottom's "Lady of the Lake" 2-2-2 single hauled the Irish Mail for which the contract stipulated a minimum average speed of 42 mph and even this could be a problem – the load on the train was important and third class passengers were excluded to keep the load down and the speed up.
-The Precedent 2-4-0s were outstanding for the time and would turn out eventually to have a good turn of speed.
+The Precedent Class 2-4-0s were exceptional for the time, and would eventually turn out to have a good turn of speed.
 Francis Webb compound steam engines were starting to be introduced but were not yet notably powerful or economic.
-Regarding the principal express Caledonian locomotives, Dugald Drummond 4-4-0s were good for climbing but were untested for speed.
-Their earlier locomotives needed to be run double-headed.
-They had introduced a new locomotive, the Single No. 123 4-2-2, which was untested.
-For the West Coast line the climbs to summits of Shap and Beattock were the steepest gradients.
+Regarding the principal express Caledonian locomotives, Dugald Drummond 4-4-0s were good for ascending hills but were untested for speed.
+Their earlier locomotives needed to be run double-headed on larger trains.
+A new locomotive, the Single No. 123 4-2-2, was introduced but still untested.
+For the West Coast line, the climbs to top of Shap and Beattock were the steepest gradients.